joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 > I do not like work even when someone else is doing it. ― Mark Twain

-We're with Mr. Twain on this one. we loathe work, especially undifferentiated work - work that you have to do but that doesn't directly contribute to the success of your project, but getting to production today means doing more of it than ever.
+We're with Mr. Twain on this one.
+We loathe work, especially undifferentiated work.
+Work that you have to do but that doesn't directly contribute to your project's success, but getting to production today means doing more of it than ever.

-Cloud native computing refers not to any one single technology but more to an approach that optimizes for frequent and fast releases and speed of iteration.
-Microservices are a part of a broad continiium of technical approaches that, taken together, improve an organization's ability to release new software consistently and frequently.
+Cloud-native computing refers not to anyone single technology but more to an approach that optimizes frequent and fast releases and the speed of iteration.
+Microservices are a part of a broad continuum of technical procedures that, taken together, improve an organization's ability to release new software consistently and frequently.

 Microservices are all about optimizing for release velocity.
-The faster an organization's velocity the faster it can get working software into the hands of its users where it may delight them. the faster an organization;s velocity the faster it can learn from the experience and  improve in response.
-There are lots of work queues for each new release to production - things that must be done and that take wall clock take time.
-Some things - like integration and integration testing -  must be done in a serialized fashion, after all contributions have been made to a codebase, while other things may be done in parallel.
+The faster an organization's velocity, the faster it can get working software into its users' hands where it may delight them.
+The quicker an organization's velocity, the quicker it can learn from the experience and improve response.
+There are many work queues for each new production release - things that must be done and take wall-clock take time.
+Some things - like integration and integration testing -  must be done in a serialized fashion, after all contributions have been made to a codebase.
+At the same time, other things may be done in parallel.
 The smaller the size of the codebase, the more quickly all the serialized work may be finished.
 The goal is to do as much work in parallel and to reduce the amount of serialized work, to reduce wall clock time between releases.
 Imrove these two things  - parallel and serial work -  and the wall time from concept to customer decreases significantly.
 It's no wonder microservices are popular! _Vroom vroom_.

 But theyre not without cost.